All Products

 Document Center

-Elastic Algorithm Service (EAS) provides stress testing methods for large language model (LLM) services and general services.
-You can easily create stress testing tasks and perform stress testing with a few clicks.
-This helps you fully understand the performance of EAS services.
+Elastic Algorithm Service (EAS) provides stress testing for both large language model (LLM) services and general-purpose services.
+Create stress testing tasks to evaluate service performance under load.
 This topic describes how to create and manage stress testing tasks.

 LLM service stress testing